Brazil a booming market for Mixed Martial Arts

 Its popularity, particularly in urban areas and among the young adult demographic, has attracted large television audiences and not just on open broadcast channels.
 The number of people subscribing to the Combat channel has gone from 13,000 in 2006 to 150,000, according to Fernando Ferreira, president of Pluri, a sports consulting firm.

-That, in turn, has wooed big-name sponsors such as Procter and Gamble (PROC.NS), Unilever (ULVR.L), Ford Motor Co.
-(F.N), and Volkswagen (VOWG_p.DE).
+That, in turn, has wooed big-name sponsors such as Procter and Gamble, Unilever, Ford Motor Co., and Volkswagen.

 "We started last year from scratch and today we have close to 500 products," said Marcos Macedo, director of Exim Licensing.
 "The kind of growth is phenomenal, for any industry.
 The business side is more important than the sport itself because so many people who don't fight are buying products."